-Dr. Vikas Aurora's areas of specialization are adult hematology, adult oncology, and medical oncology; he sees patients in Grapevine, TX and Bedford, TX.
-Dr. Aurora's clinical interests include bladder cancer, esophageal cancer, and rectal cancer.
-He takes Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-He graduated from the University of Texas Southwestern Medical School and the University of Texas Medical Branch School of Medicine.
-His residency was performed at a hospital affiliated with the University of California, Davis.
-Dr. Aurora is professionally affiliated with North Hills Hospital, Baylor Scott & White Health, and Texas Health Harris Methodist Hospital Hurst-Euless-Bedford.
-New patients are welcome to contact his office for an appointment.
+Dr. Vikas Aurora is a hematologist, adult oncologist, and medical oncologist in Grapevine, TX and Bedford, TX.
+These areas are among his clinical interests: bladder cancer, esophageal cancer, and rectal cancer.
+Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold are among the insurance carriers that Dr. Aurora honors.
+He attended the University of Texas Southwestern Medical School and the University of Texas Medical Branch School of Medicine and then went on to complete his residency at a hospital affiliated with the University of California, Davis.
+His hospital/clinic affiliations include North Hills Hospital, Baylor Scott & White Health, and Texas Health Harris Methodist Hospital Hurst-Euless-Bedford.
+Dr. Aurora welcomes new patients.

 Relevant Interests: , esophageal cancer, colorectal problems, rectal cancer, stomach cancer, gastrointestinal cancer, pancreatic cancer

 All Interests: Abdominal Cancer, Hepatobiliary Cancer, Bile Duct Cancer, Thoracic Cancer, Kidney Cancer, Bone ...
 (Read more)